 The LAMP project is directed by a cross-disciplinary team of four chief investigators from The University of Melbourne (Gillian Wigglesworth, Rachel Nordlinger, Barbara Kelly and Joe Blythe).
 To assist in data collection and analysis, several indigenous researchers resident in the Wadeye community will also contribute to the project.
 Finally, two graduate researchers are employed to run longitudinal studies as well as collecting data for their own PhD projects.

-Associate Professor Rachel Nordlinger
+Professor Rachel Nordlinger

 Nordlinger has worked extensively in the Wadeye community and is familiar with Murrinhpatha.
 She is an expert in the grammatical description of Australian indigenous languages (Bilinarra, Wambaya and Murrinhpatha).